The Art Department offers courses in a variety of studio fields including ceramics, design, drawing, graphics, painting, photography, sculpture.

-Among the graduate schools from which Monmouth College art majors have received advanced degrees are: Pratt Institute, the University of Chicago, the School of the Art Institute, the University of Iowa, the University of California at Berkeley and at Riverside, Michigan State University, the University of Virginia, Illinois State University, Southern Illinois University, Western Illinois University, Washington University in St. Louis and Mount Mary College.
+Among the graduate schools from which Monmouth College art majors have received advanced degrees are: Bradley University, Northern Illinois University, the University of Illinois at Urbana-Champaign, Pratt Institute, the University of Chicago, the School of the Art Institute, the University of Iowa, the University of California at Berkeley and at Riverside, Michigan State University, the University of Virginia, Illinois State University, Southern Illinois University, Western Illinois University, Washington University in St. Louis and Mount Mary College.

 - Art Therapy